tentacleuno/tentacles.dev/content/posts/reactivity-for-the-rest-of-us.md.md

 This was very simple to simple to implement.
 And, excluding a few other cases, [this is basically what the RxJS-native `map` does](https://github.com/ReactiveX/rxjs/blob/7bbd37f53397193cf1371b93c1f93b18c071474f/src/internal/operators/map.ts#L53).

+## Performance

+Sometimes,

+## Is it for you?

+*Make sure RxJS fits your project.* If it doesn't, you'd be better off without it.
+RxJS is useful for composable streams of data, especially ones with no fixed length, such as AP

 ---

 Observables compile asynchronous events, composability and declarative programming into one box.
 It's nice. **Get inside the box.**